ssd-tutorials/file-browser/README.md

-# file-browser
+# File browser with PHP and jQuery
-Exercise files for the course File browser with PHP and jQuery
+Exercise files for the course **File browser with PHP and jQuery**